futoin/specs/final/ftn3_iface_definition.md

                                 },
                                 "rawupload" : {
                                     "type" : "boolean",
-                                    "desc" : "If not set then arbitrary data upload is not allowed."
+                                    "description" : "If not set then arbitrary data upload is not allowed."
                                 },
                                 "rawresult" : {
                                     "type" : "boolean",
-                                    "desc" : "If set then no FutoIn response is assumed.
+                                    "description" : "If set then no FutoIn response is assumed.
 Arbitrary raw data is sent instead."
                                 },
                                 "throws" : {
                                     "type" : "array",